Skip to content

 Quick Start

 This walkthrough takes you from zero to chaos-testing in a few minutes.
-You will start fake servers, observe fault injection in action, check metrics, and write your first test using the pytest fixture.
+You will start fake servers, observe fault injection in action, check metrics, and write your first contributor test using the repository pytest fixtures.

 1. Start ChaosLLM